Is There Uber in Sorrento? 5 Essential Transportation Options You Need to Know

 - What alternatives to Uber are available for transportation in Sorrento?

-- How does one navigate the taxi services in Sorrento, Italy, effectively?
+- How do you use taxi services in Sorrento, Italy, effectively?

 - Are there local ride-hailing apps competing with international services in Sorrento?